Particulate matter: South Korea

+Thailand

+Air quality of Thailand is getting worse in 2023, which is described as a "post-COVID back-to-normal situation".
+In addition to the capital Bangkok, air quality in Chiang Mai, a popular tourist destination, is also deteriorating.
+Chiang Mai was listed as the most polluted city in a live ranking by a Swiss air quality company on 27 March 2023.
+The ranking includes data from about 100 world cities for which measured PM_{2.5} data is available.

+Mongolia

 Mongolia's capital city Ulaanbaatar has an annual average mean temperature of about 0 °C, making it the world's coldest capital city.
 About 40% of the population lives in apartments, 80% of which are supplied with central heating systems from three combined heat and power plants.
 In 2007, the power plants consumed almost 3.4 million tons of coal.
 The pollution control technology is in poor condition.

 The other 60% of the population reside in shantytowns (Ger districts), which have developed due to the country's new market economy and the very cold winter seasons.
 The poor in these districts cook and heat their wood houses with indoor stoves fueled by wood or coal.
 The resulting air pollution is characterized by raised sulfur dioxide and nitrogen oxide levels and very high concentrations of airborne particles and particulate matter (PM).